-Sadly, things took an unfortunate turn after that JAMA editorial was released as it was written in a very alarming tone (they continue to receive much criticism for this even today).
+Sadly, things took an unfortunate turn after that JAMA editorial was released as it was written in such a way as to cause alarm (some of the authors continue to receive criticism for this even today).
 The popular papers then picked up their story and we were seeing terrifying headlines saying 'HRT causes breast cancer' on TV, online and in the papers -without any actual science to support this.
-It was so sad for Irish patients during those years.
 Hundreds of Irish women, as well as millions of women in the US and Europe, stopped their HRT abruptly.
 Some were fine, but some got their symptoms back overnight and suffered greatly.
-Many were too terrified to seek help.
+Many were too scared to seek help.
 Even when they did ask for advice, they didn't know who to believe.
 No matter how much some doctors tried to reassure patients about the facts on HRT and breast cancer there were just as many other doctors who hadn't read all the information and were still warning patients to avoid HRT!

-This still happens today with less experienced doctors, gynaecologists and other healthcare providers.
+This can still happen today with less experienced doctors, gynaecologists and other healthcare providers.